kartikvd24/Pipe-Blockage-Detection-Bot-with-Locating-Tracking/README.md

    ```cmd
    yolo detect train data=your_dataset.yaml model=yolov8n.pt epochs=50 imgsz=640
    ```
-   **NOTE**-the .yaml can be creted by our own based on the parameters you are trying to add on the model.
+  > 🛑 **NOTE** - the .yaml can be creted by our own based on the parameters you are trying to add on the model.

 3. **Run Detection Script on Local PC**
    -